OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 ![UMDgladlocation3](https://user-images.githubusercontent.com/29788365/175997936-e417a966-22c4-4115-8583-90c7ee0cf8f3.png)

-Above image shows the location of the UMD GLAD surface water extent validation data.
+Figure 1.
+Location of the UMD GLAD surface water extent validation data.
 Black symbol shows location of validation data shown below.

 ## Validation data example

 Below we walk through the steps to generate validation data.
 We select AOI (4_42) from the UMD GLAD dataset.
-This corresponds to a region of northern Australia that contains surface water and ocean water.
+This corresponds to a region of northern Australia that contains surface water and ocean water (see location in Figure 1).

 <!-- ![UMD_GLAD_CHIP](https://user-images.githubusercontent.com/29788365/175831036-1cc9f0b1-39fe-493f-b0c0-4d9a77119da4.jpg) -->